 Digital advertising has seen a whirlwind of changes and trends already this year, with many redefining the future of advertising.
 As we’re nearly half way through 2018, these digital advertising trends will also take us well into 2019, reshaping much of the industry moving forward.

-Strike Social has compiled the top five trends in adtech that businesses should be watching in 2018.
+Strike Social has compiled the top five digital advertising trends that businesses should be watching in 2018.

 The need for personalized consumer experiences